Here's what tax experts are looking for in Donald Trump's statements - ExBulletin

 “The obvious question is, how can a guy pay such a small amount of tax when he’s so rich?
 By design, real estate harbors income,” Davidoff said.

-“If I have real estate and there’s positive cash flow, the depreciation of that real estate houses some of that income,” he added.
+“If I have real estate and there is positive cash flow, the depreciation of that real estate houses some of that income,” he added.
 “The obvious question people will ask is, why is the amount he pays so low?
 It’s the tax law.”

 For example, depreciation is an artificial calculation designed to account for the fact that assets like buildings lose value over time.
 Dubinsky illustrated this with the example of a developer who builds a project worth $50 million and, as is common, invests $1 million of his own money for the project, while borrowing the rest.